 To learn more about how to comply with employee rights during probation and during dismissal, visit our blog on dismissal during the probationary period.

-While two years of service is needed to bring a claim for unfair dismissal, there’s no qualifying service for many other claims – including discrimination.
+While two years of service is currently needed to bring a claim for unfair dismissal, there’s no qualifying service for many other claims – including discrimination.
 That’s why it’s important that individuals in their probation period are treated fairly and comply with the UK probation period Employment Law and the Equality Act 2010 at all times.

 Get more information